Bharat-kr/fooders/readme.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Now in server par do the same steps and it will run the server on [http://localhost:8000](http://localhost:8000)
+Now in server part do the same steps and it will run the server on [http://localhost:8000](http://localhost:8000)